ducminhgd/notes/computer/microservices/consumer-driven-contract-test.md

 ## Solution

 A test suite for a service that is written by the developers of another service that consumes it.
-The test suite verifies that the service meets the consuming service’s expectations.
+The test suite verifies that the service meets the consuming service's expectations.

 ## Examples